Ravichanderreddy-goli/bigdata-final-project/README.md

 - Tools: Pyspark, Databricks, Notebooks, pandas, regex, matplotlib, urllib.

 ## Databrick community
-I will be using Databrick community for running the commands.
+Here we will be using Databrick community for running the commands.
 First we have to create a cluster, then after creating it we have to go to the notebooks and create a new notebook with language selected as python.Then after that we have to enter the commands and run it.

 ## Commands:
 ## Pulling the data